cybertraining-dsc/fa20-523-339/project/project.md

 ## Abstract

 As a result of last twenty year's Internet development in the global, E-commerce industry is getting stronger and stronger.
 While customers enjoyed their convenient online purchase environment, the E-commerce see the potential for the data and information customer left during their online-shopping process.
 One fundamental usage for this information is to perform Recommendation Strategy to give customer potential products they would also like to purchase.
 This report will try to build a User-Based Collaborative Filtering strategy to give customer recommendation products based on the database of previous customer purchase records.
-This report will start with an overview for the background and then an expansion for the dataset it chosen *Amazon Review Data* [^1].
+This report will start with an overview for the background and then an expansion for the dataset it chosen *Amazon Review Data*.
 After that each step for the code and step made in a corresponding file *Big_tata_Application_in_E_commense.ipynb* will be illustrated and the User-Based Collaborative Filtering strategy will be presented step by step.

 Contents